ibm-cloud-docs/mqcloud/mqoc_download_logs.md

 ## Collect logs and diagnostics

 1. Click the **Logs and diagnostics** tab in your queue manager view.
 This tab is only enabled once the queue manager status has been confirmed as Running.
+The initial view on the Logs and diagnostics tab shows the most recent logs for the queue manager.

  ![Image showing the location of the Logs and diagnostics tab](./images/mqoc_logs_and_diagnostics_tab.png)

-2. Click the **Collect logs** or **Collect diagnostics** button depending on which you want to download (Queue manager logs or Full Diagnostics).
+2. Click the **Collect and download logs** button to reveal the side panel.

 3. Enter a password for the zip file and click **Collect logs**.

 4. Wait for the logs to finish collecting.
+Any available log downloads will show in the **Download logs** section at the top of the panel.
+The side panel can be closed while you are waiting for the logs to finish processing.

-5. Click **Download zip file**.
+5. From the logs side panel, click on the log filename to download the logs.

  ![Image showing the location of the Download zip button](./images/mqoc_logs_and_diagnostics_download.png)